getgauge/docs.gauge.org/getting_started/mac_installation.rst

 .. cssclass:: dynamic-content macos

-:macos:`Step 1: Installing Gauge on MacOS`
+:macos:`Step 1: Installing Gauge on macOS`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section gives specific instructions on setting up Gauge in a Mac OS environment.
+This section gives specific instructions on setting up Gauge in a macOS environment.

 You can install Gauge using any of the following methods.